pytexas/2026/docs/sponsors/recruiter.md

 ### Why This Works

 **For you:** You'll have Python engineers voluntarily handing you their resumes and asking for your professional opinion.
 That's better pipeline than a month of LinkedIn InMails.
-You see their actual qualifications, have a genuine conversation, and build a relationship — all in a setting where they came to you.
+You see their actual qualifications, have a genuine conversation, and build a relationship, all in a setting where they came to you.

 **For attendees:** Free professional resume feedback from actual hiring professionals.
 Especially valuable for the ~29% of attendees who are early in their careers.
 It's the kind of thing people remember and tell their friends about.